revanthkrishnamg/Supermarket-Clustering/README.md

 # Basket Customer Segmentation

 ## Overview
-This project applies customer segmentation techniques to a retail dataset to identify distinct groups of customers based on their purchasing patterns.
-Using clustering algorithms, the project aims to enhance targeted marketing strategies and improve customer engagement.

-## Project Structure
 - **Data Collection:** Data is gathered from a retail database detailing customer purchases.
 - **Data Cleaning and Preprocessing:** The data is cleaned and prepared for analysis, handling missing values and feature engineering.
 - **Exploratory Data Analysis (EDA):** Conducting analysis to understand the data's characteristics and distribution.